On the symplectic geometry of branched hyperbolic surfaces in genus two

 It remains to explain how the twist flow of $a$ can be visualized in our polygonal model.
 Using the explicit form~\eqref{eq:twist-flow-one-holed-torus}, we see that only the axis of the image of $b$ is affected by the flow twist of $a$.
 Combining Equation~\eqref{eq:Goldman-formula-one-holed-torus} with the first statement of Proposition~\ref{prop:twist-coordinate-is-geometric-distance} we just proved, we obtain that the axis of $\overline{\Phi}^t_a(\rho)(b)$ is the geodesic line through the points $X_t$ on $\widetilde\alpha$ and $X_t'$ on $\widetilde\alpha'$ which are at respective signed distance $t/2$ of $X$ and $X'$ with respect to the orientations of $\widetilde\alpha$ and $\widetilde\alpha'$.
 In other words, the axis of $\overline{\Phi}^t_a(\rho)(b)$ is obtained by rotating the axis of $\rho(b)$ around the midpoint $M$ of $[HH']$ by a suitable angle. \end{proof}

 \begin{cor} Our polygonal model that associates to every point in $\chi_t(\Sigma,\psl)$ an orientation-preserving isometry class of polygons in the hyperbolic plane is injective.
-In other words, polygons fully determined representations. \end{cor} \begin{proof} The value of $t$ is determined by the angle at $B$ or the length $d(B,B')$.
+In other words, polygons fully determine representations. \end{cor} \begin{proof} The value of $t$ is determined by the angle at $B$ or the length $d(B,B')$.
 Fenchel--Nielsen coordinates can be measured on polygons using Lemma~\ref{lem:toledo-and-l_a-one-holed-torus} and Proposition~\ref{prop:twist-coordinate-is-geometric-distance}.
-Finally, the orientation of the vertices (or the signed area of the polygons) gives the Toledo number by Proposition~\ref{prop:twist-coordinate-is-geometric-distance}, hence determines a connected component of $\chi_t(\Sigma,\psl)$. \end{proof}
+Finally, the orientation of the vertices (or the signed area of the polygons) determines the Toledo number by Proposition~\ref{prop:twist-coordinate-is-geometric-distance}, hence also determines a connected component of $\chi_t(\Sigma,\psl)$. \end{proof}